30 Ways to Join the Organic Movement

-5. Find joy in nature – reconnecting to our natural world is the first step towards rethinking the way we perceive our place in the food system.
-Whether it’s a weekend walk amongst the trees, building an insect hotel in your garden, or taking the scenic route to work on the 22nd for #NationalCarFreeDay, get back to your roots this Organic September and start sharing in the joy and wonder of nature.
+5. Find joy in nature – reconnecting to the natural world is the first step towards rethinking the way we perceive our place in the food system.
+Whether it’s a weekend walk amongst the trees or a foraging expedition, building an insect hotel with the kids in your garden, or taking the scenic route to work - get back to your roots and start sharing in the joy and wonder of nature.

 8. Try a Veg Box – Mostly local, largely seasonal and delivered to your door, organic box schemes are a great introduction to organic food.
 Check out our box scheme pages to find a delivery near you.

-9. Volunteer on an organic farm – Planning on getting away this September?
-WWOOFing is a great way to travel for free, meeting fellow agriculture enthusiasts whilst getting your hands dirty with a real-life learning experience on an organic farm
+9. Volunteer on an organic farm – Planning a trip away?
+WWOOFing is a great way to travel for free, meeting fellow agriculture enthusiasts whilst getting your hands dirty with a real-life learning experience on an organic farm.

 10. Start thinking of yourself differently!
 We are all food citizens, with the power to change the food systems we are a part of.
-Let choosing organic be the first in a series of holistic steps towards living more sustainably this September
+Let choosing organic be the first in a series of holistic steps towards living in a more sustainable way.

-11. Campaign for Organic – Write to your local council about curbing their use of unnecessary pesticides on the streets, to your local MPs about putting more organic on the agenda, and help spread the word about the huge potential organic agriculture has for mitigating the impacts of climate change.
+11. Campaign for Organic – Write to your local council about curbing the use of unnecessary pesticides on your streets, or to a local MP about putting more organic on the agenda, and help spread the word about the huge potential organic agriculture has for mitigating the impacts of climate change.

 12. Support the chefs working hard to put organic on the menu by eating with one of our Organic Served Here award holders - find your closest restaurant or café here